The big Wasen-ABC

 X

-Zum X-ten mal (For the umpteenth time): The festival premiered in 1818.
-Thus, it has a long history and tradition that is still lived and celebrated today.
+Zum X-ten mal (For the umpteenth time): The festival was first held in 1818.
+It therefore has a very long tradition that is still alive and celebrated today.
 More

 Y